superfaceai/station/README.md

 Test created capability

 ```
- yarn test
+ yarn test {path to test file}
 ```

 ## Enviroment variables

-Secretes used for authentication are stored in `.env.capabilities` and loaded using dotenv.
+Secretes used for authentication during tests are stored in `.env.capabilities` and loaded using dotenv.